acrobotic/Ai_Demos_pcDuino/README.md

 A pcDuino3 getting started guide, setup notes, and important specifications are documented on the [wiki](https://github.com/acrobotic/Ai_pcDuino_Examples/wiki).

+SolidWorks 2012 edition models and drawings and available as well.

 ## Feedback

 You are encouraged to use the ticket system to suggestion improvements, report errors, or ask questions.